For Trump, no closing this deal

 Friday dawned with Republicans digesting Trump's ultimatum, unveiled by Mulvaney on Capitol Hill Thursday night.
 The President -- who campaigned daily on repealing Obamacare -- was threatening to leave them saddled with the law if they did not vote for his replacement plan.

+As the sun was just rising over the White House on the crisp morning, a weary Mulvaney walked slowly up the north driveway toward the West Wing.
+He had just finished a tough round of television interviews, where he put on a brave face about the fate of the bill.

+But away from the cameras, he paused for a moment and said bluntly what he telegraphed privately the night before: "If it fails today, we're moving on."

-It was the move of a boardroom titan who believes you have to know when to walk away to seal a deal.
+It was the decision of a boardroom titan who believes you have to know when to walk away to seal a deal.
 It turns out those bluffs don't always pay off outside the board room.

 The Freedom Caucus was standing firm -- insisting the Trump-Ryan plan was effectively Obamacare lite -- a new entitlement, simply swapping the Affordable Care Act's subsidies for tax credits.
 The White House and House leadership had inched their way in offering to repeal a key insurance mandate, but they wanted more -- a repeal of Obamacare's entire insurance regulation infrastructure.